arjunkmoorthy1/24Spr_AMoorthy_healthai/Sample_Capstone/proposal_submit/000/proposal_000.md

 ## 7 Possible Issues:

             The challenge will be on the segmentation and data analysis part to ensure proper mapping, and if not, to still maintain that the model will predict well on the patient images.
+Furthermore, figuring out how to automate the segmentation of the images using either the biopsy coordinates or the biopsy overlay files via 3D slicer, and understanding how to subsequently load those segmented files into Python is something I have never done and will take some time.